 Goods.ph – site error message on homepage

-If, for some reason, you are pressed for time for grocery but have the luxury to go online, Goods.ph is perfect for you.
+If for some reason, you are pressed for time for groceries but have the luxury to go online, Goods.ph is perfect for you.
 It covers a fine selection of items you usually find in a supermarket.
-But more than just a grocery shopping portal, it also has a neat collection of book titles, appliances and home accessories.
+But more than just a grocery shopping portal, it also has a neat collection of book titles, appliances, and home accessories.